NextGen Learning To Elevate Your Airway Practice

 the preloaded technique

-An efficient single operator technique.
+This is an efficient single-operating technique.
 It also helps to keep that bougie from falling onto the floor right when you need it!

 NExtGen Style Now

-Learn how the next generation of tube introducers are changing the game in the age of VL with enhanced design.
+Learn how the next generation of tube introducers is changing the game in the age of VL with enhanced design.

 integrated design